ASFHyP3/its-live-monitoring/README.md

 A `Makefile` has been provided to run some common development steps:
 * `make static` runs the static analysis suite, including `ruff` for linting and formatting of Python code, and `cfn-lin` for linting CloudFormation.
-* `make test` runs the PyTest test suite.
+* `make tests` runs the PyTest test suite.

 Review the `Makefile` for a complete list of commands.

 ### Environment variables

 Many parts of this stack are controlled by environment variables.
-Refer to the `deploy-*.yml` GitHub Actions [workflows](.github/workflows) to see which are set upon deployment.
 Below is a non-exhaustive list of some environment variables that you may want to set.
 * `HYP3_API`: The HyP3 deployment to which jobs will be submitted, e.g. https://hyp3-its-live.asf.alaska.edu.
 * `EARTHDATA_USERNAME`: Earthdata Login username for the account which will submit jobs to HyP3.
 In the production stack, this should the ITS_LIVE operational user; in the test stack, this should be the team testing user.
 * `EARTHDATA_PASSWORD`: Earthdata Login password for the account which will submit jobs to HyP3.
+* `JOBS_TABLE_NAME` The jobs table name for the DynamoDB database associated with the HyP3 deployment jobs are submitted to.

+ Refer to [`tests/cfg.env`](tests/cfg.env) for a complete list of environment variables.

 ### Running the Lambda functions locally